Catania FC: Rebirth (1945–1949)

-Golden years
+Golden years (1953–1965)

-The late 1950s through 1960s are considered the golden years for the Catanian club, as they managed to achieve promotion to Serie A on two occasions during this time.
-Their first promotion from Serie B came when, during the 1953–54 season, they beat Cagliari and Lombardy side Pro Patria to be crowned champions of the division.
-Their first season in Serie A saw the club achieve a respectable 12th-place finish, but the club were forcibly relegated due to financial scandal (as were Udinese).
+The late 1950s–1960s are considered the golden years for the Catanian club, as they managed to achieve a promotion to Serie A on two occasions during this time.
+Their first promotion from Serie B came when, during the 1953–54 season, they beat Cagliari and Lombardy side Pro Patria and were crowned champions of the division.
+Their first season in Serie A saw the club achieve a respectable 12th-place finish, but the club was forcibly relegated due to financial scandals, as were Udinese Calcio.

 Under the management of Carmelo Di Bella, who had played for the club in the late 1930s, Catania gained promotion from Serie B in the 1959–60 season.
-The race for promotion in third spot went down to the last day of the season and was very tense.
 Catania had lost their final game 4–2 to Brescia and needed Parma to get a good result against Triestina for the Sicilian club to secure promotion.
-That is exactly what happened, and Catania had thus gained promotion once more.
+That is exactly what happened, and Catania had gained a promotion.

 Catania returned into Serie A for the 1960–61 season to begin what would be a six-year stay in the league.
-Their return season was emphatic, as the newly promoted club finished in eighth above top Italian clubs such as Lazio and Napoli.
-This season produced several notable wins; they beat Napoli and Bologna twice, Sampdoria 3–0 at home and most notably beat Milan 4–3 in Sicily.
+The newly promoted club finished in eighth above top Italian clubs such as Lazio and Napoli.
+This season produced several notable wins; they beat Napoli and Bologna twice, Sampdoria 3–0 at home, and most notably, Milan 4–3 in Sicily.
 Additionally, on the final day of the season, they beat Internazionale 2–0, with goals from Castellazzi and Calvanese.
-This rubbed the salt into the wounds of Inter, who lost the closely contested title that year to Juventus.
+Inter lost the closely contested title that year to Juventus.

 Four years later, in 1965, Catania would also finish eighth in the league, this time above Roma and Sicilian rivals Messina.
 Many of the club's most notable stars played around this time, such as midfielders Alvaro Biagini and the Brazilian Chinesinho, along with wingers Carlo Facchin and Giancarlo Danova in the side.
-Catania more than held their own amongst the giants of Italian football, with wins against Juventus (2–0), Fiorentina (2–0) and Lazio (1–0).
+Catania won against Juventus (2–0), Fiorentina (2–0), and Lazio (1–0).